The Association of Medical Research Charities (AMRC) is calling on the Government to match-fund research in the sector over the next three years.

 The group – which Muscular Dystrophy UK is a member of – made the announcement this week.

-It follows some research it carried out earlier this month revealing medical research charities anticipate a massive reduction in their research budgets this year.
+It follows some research it carried out in June revealing medical research charities anticipate a massive reduction in their research budgets this year.

 What is the AMRC calling for?